-Our Board currently consists of three executive directors and two non-executive directors.
-They set the strategic direction and provide financial and risk management oversight of the Crestone group, including its licensed entity, Crestone Wealth Management.
+Our Board currently consists of two executive directors and four non-executive directors.
+They approve strategic direction and provide financial and risk management oversight of the Crestone group, including its licensed entity, Crestone Wealth Management.

 The Board has established corporate governance principles and processes for the business with reference to the Australian Securities Exchange corporate governance guidelines and a specific focus on protecting clients’ interests.

 Mr. Clifford brings deep expertise in the management of businesses in Australia and internationally, as well as substantial governance experience as a board director in industry, resources and banking.
-He is Chairman of Qantas Airways, Chairman of Bechtel Australia Pty Ltd. a Director of Bechtel Group Inc and involved with the National Gallery of Victoria as a member of the Council of Trustees and Chairman of its Foundation.
-He is a Senior Adviser to Kohlberg Kravis Roberts & Co.
-He previously held directorships on the Boards of Barclays Bank plc, Rio Tinto plc, Rio Tinto Limited, and Freeport-McMoRan Inc.
+He is Chairman of Bechtel Australia Pty Ltd. a director of Bechtel Group Inc (USA) and involved with the National Gallery of Victoria as a member of the Council of Trustees and chairman of its foundation.
+He is a senior adviser to Kohlberg Kravis Roberts & Co.
+He is the immediate past chairman of Qantas Airways Ltd, and he previously held directorships on the Boards of Barclays Bank plc, Rio Tinto plc, Rio Tinto Limited, and Freeport-McMoRan Inc.

 As the CEO, Michael is responsible for leading all aspects of Crestone’s business.
-Since he joined the finance industry in 1992, Michael’s career has taken him from Sydney to London to New York in a succession of pivotal management roles.
-Now back in Australia, he provides leadership and support to a team of more than 70 highly experienced investment advisers and over 170 employees at Crestone.
+Since he joined the finance industry in 1992, Michael’s career has taken him from Sydney to London and to New York in a succession of pivotal management roles.
+Now back in Australia, he provides leadership and support to a team of over 200 at Crestone.

 Of course, Crestone is built on more than just infrastructure—culture is crucial too, and it’s here that Michael’s persistent pursuit of a vision is perhaps most powerful.
-By designing a working environment conducive to collaboration, Michael has set Crestone up to be a place where committed individuals unite to go above and beyond for the people who matter most: Crestone’s clients.
-As Michael says “We can only achieve the best results for clients by working together.”
+By designing a working environment conducive to collaboration, Michael has set Crestone up to be a place where committed individuals unite to go above and beyond for the people who matter most—Crestone’s clients.